Sleeping with the Past: Background

 Months after the album's completion, John attributed its creative success to the certainty that some unpleasant chapters in his life, such as his battle with The Sun, were drawing to a close.
 In 1989 he said: "This is the first album I've made where I didn't have any pressures hanging over me...When I started it, I knew my personal life was going to be sorted out".
-Some years later he said: "I was sober when I recorded Sleeping with the Past - just". but that changed soon after: "I went off the rails when I did the tour afterwards".
+Some years later he said: "I was sober when I recorded Sleeping with the Past – just", but that changed soon after: "I went off the rails when I did the tour afterwards".
 During the tour's first week, he collapsed onstage.

 The album was released late during John's 1989 American leg of his tour with little support from MCA Records.
 John canceled tour shows and interviews.
-In New Haven, Connecticut, on October 18, 1989, he rushed through his performance rarely talking to the audience.
+In New Haven, Connecticut, on 18 October 1989, he rushed through his performance rarely talking to the audience.
 Midway through his concert, he announced he would not perform material from the new album because MCA was not promoting it.

 In addition to "Sacrifice", "Healing Hands" and "Club at the End of the Street", which were singles in both the UK and US, the songs "Whispers" and "Blue Avenue" were released as singles in parts of Continental Europe.
 "Whispers" reached No. 11 in France, whilst "Blue Avenue" managed to reach the Top 75 in the Netherlands.
 "Blue Avenue" described his failed marriage to Renate Blauel.

-Three other songs were recorded during the sessions: "Dancing in the End Zone" and "Love is a Cannibal," both with Davey Johnstone as a co-writer, were released as B-sides to two of the album’s singles, and were later included as bonus tracks on CD re-issues of the album.
+Three other songs were recorded during the sessions: "Dancing in the End Zone" and "Love Is a Cannibal", both with Davey Johnstone as a co-writer, were released as B-sides to two of the album's singles, and were later included as bonus tracks on CD re-issues of the album.
 "Love Is Worth Waiting For" had been demoed during the Reg Strikes Back sessions the year before and was further worked on at Puk but has never been released.
 This song, however, was performed live at an Athletes and Entertainers for Kids event in Los Angeles in July 1988, making one of only two Elton John/Bernie Taupin songs to be performed live but never officially issued.
-Another song, "Sugar And Fire," also did not make it past the demo stage.
+Another song, "Sugar and Fire", also did not make it past the demo stage.
 "Love Is a Cannibal" was featured in the 1989 film Ghostbusters II.

 Wynonna Judd recorded a contemporary country music cover version of "Stone's Throw from Hurtin" which was featured in the 1992 film Leap of Faith starring Steve Martin.

-The album was later re-mastered (by John's longtime producer Gus Dudgeon) as part of the Elton John: The Classic Years series in 1998; and the rerelease included the aforementioned "Dancing in the End Zone" and "Love is a Cannibal" as bonus tracks.
+The album was later remastered (by John's longtime producer Gus Dudgeon) as part of the Elton John: The Classic Years series in 1998; the re-release included the aforementioned "Dancing in the End Zone" and "Love Is a Cannibal" as bonus tracks.